Trump warns of 'real starvation' in Gaza as aid deliveries pick up

 Netanyahu has denied Israel was deliberately starving civilians, but on Monday two local rights groups, B’Tselem and Physicians for Human Rights, accused the country of “genocide” — a first for Israeli NGOs.

 “We’re one-and-a-half days into these new measures.
-Saying whether or not it is making a difference on the ground will take time,” Olga Cherevko, a spokeswoman for the UN’s humanitarian agency, told AFP from Gaza.
+Saying whether or not it is making a difference on the ground will take time,” Olga Cherevko, a spokeswoman for the UN’s humanitarian agency, told AFP from Gaza, where the buzz of drones could be heard overhead.

 “We know it’s not perfect but we want to stay positive and we’re seeing positive steps, because, for example, even the fact that all the requests to go and collect cargo yesterday were approved is already a step in the right direction.”